Gregorcnik/battelCompile/README.md

 ### Code style and whitespaces

-The assembler is quite permissive code style wise.
-Commas are considered whitespaces and whitespaces are considered separators.
+The assembler is quite permissive style-wise.
+Commas are considered whitespaces, and whitespaces are considered separators.
 Multiple whitespaces and leading whitespaces are ignored.
 Everything is case-insensitive.

 ### Numbers

-Numbers can be written in decimal (eg. ``123``), hexadecimal (eg. ``0x7b``) and binary (eg. `0b1111011`) system.
+Numbers can be written in decimal (e.g. ``123``), hexadecimal (e.g. ``0x7b``), and binary (e.g., `0b1111011`) systems.
 Dots are allowed when writing in binary and are ignored.
-Negative numbers aren't allowed and too big numbers will raise errors.
+Negative numbers aren't allowed, and too big numbers will raise errors.

 ### Variables

 Although a bit controversial, the assembler supports variables.
 Variables are optional aliases for registers.
 The assembler will allocate the first free register for a new variable name and remember the mapping.
 Use ``#free <name>`` to release the register binding (the runtime value is not cleared).

-Variables can contain everything but whitespaces, semicolons and commas and mustn't start with # or a digit.
-By convention, variables should be written in brackets, e.g. ``[start]``.
+Variables can contain everything but whitespaces, semicolons, and commas, and mustn't start with # or a digit.
+By convention, variables should be written in brackets, e.g., ``[start]``.
 They are case‑insensitive.
-It is possible to use both registers and variables in the same program, but it can quickly result in a mess, as variables can overwrite registers and vice-versa and is strongly advised against.
+It is possible to use both registers and variables in the same program, but it can quickly result in a mess, as variables can overwrite registers and vice versa, and it is strongly advised against.

 You can turn variables off with the ``-novars`` flag.